4:00 p.m. Gear Check Day Before Climb Begins

 What to Bring: Please bring all of your gear to gear check.
 Note that you do not need to pack carefully, as we look at every item together.
 Rental gear will be picked up at the gear check.
 You are responsible to bring all gear on the gear list except what you rent from Alpine Ascents.

-Check out this video for our 3 Day Rainier Climb, in which our Director of Operations, Matt Miller, talks through our entire gear list.
+Check out this video for our 3 Day Rainier Climb, which talks through our entire gear list.
 The gear lists for the two climbs are similar, and the video should give you a basic understanding of the gear you will need for Mount Baker.

 You are required to bring your own lunches.
 On-mountain breakfasts and dinners are provided on the climb.
-If you have any food allergies or requirements, please notify us in advance.
-Your climber application features a place to input this information, or we are always happy to speak with you directly.
+If you have any food allergies or requirements, please include this information in your registration paperwork.

 Food is one of the basic pleasures of wilderness travel.
 There are countless options for putting together healthy and delicious meals for your trip.
 For most climbs in the alpine environment, we eat approximately every hour during brief rest breaks.
 This constant intake is the most efficient way to fuel our bodies and meter our energy output as we climb.
 We do not stop for long “lunch breaks.”
 Your lunches should not require the use of a stove while on the mountain.